dizukl/UKL-DIZApps/README.md

 #### Windows Service
 DizApp01 may be executed as a Windows service.
 The root folder contains a **DizApp01Service.exe**.

-The service can be activated/installed using the **DizApp01InstallService.exe** tool.
+The service can be installed and run using the **DizApp01InstallService.exe** tool.
 To remove the service use the **DizApp01RemoveService.exe** tool.
 Alternatively, you may use your favorite other system management tools to install or remove the service.

 DizApp01InstallService.exe and DizApp01RemoveService.exe run without parameters.